DanielMFernandes/CCNA_Course_Notes/Course_Notes/Port_Security.md

 MAC ADDRESS TABLE

-- SECURE MAC ADDRESSES will be added to the MAC ADDRESS TABLE like any other MAC ADDRESS
+- SECURE MAC addresses will be added to the MAC ADDRESS TABLE like any other MAC address
-    - STICKY and STATIC SECURE MAC ADDRESSES will have a type of STATIC
+    - STICKY and STATIC SECURE MAC addresses will have a type of STATIC
-    - Dynamically-Learned SECURE MAC ADDRESSES will have a type of DYNAMIC
+    - Dynamically-Learned SECURE MAC addresses will have a type of DYNAMIC
-    - You can view all SECURE MAC ADDRESSES with `show mac address-table secure`
+    - You can view all SECURE MAC addresses with `show mac address-table secure`

 ![image](https://github.com/psaumur/CCNA/assets/106411237/c9123729-541c-4363-ba19-d8e49f75c6c5)